Global Public Health

 About the Program

-The Bachelor of Arts in Global Public Health is an innovative undergraduate major that utilizes an interdisciplinary approach to expose undergraduates to global public health.
+The Bachelor of Arts in Global Public Health is an innovative undergraduate major that utilizes an interdisciplinary approach to expose students to global public health.
 Students will take a myriad of required courses within the Dornsife School of Public Health as well as courses in Global Studies and Modern Languages to fulfill degree requirements.
-Students majoring in Global Public Health at Drexel University for four years with one co-op cycle and are encouraged to explore global experiences for added breath and depth.
+The Global Public Health degree is a four-year, one co-op cycle program.
+Students are encouraged to explore global experiences for added breadth and depth.

 Upon completion of the major, students can choose to use this degree program as a precursor to an MPH or an MS in a related topic area or as an active candidate for medical school or other schools of health-related professions.
 If students look to enter the workforce post BA, a variety of settings are applicable to this degree ranging from positions in public service (local, city, and state government), to NGO (local and international), and to healthcare settings.